MostlyAdequate/mostly-adequate-guide/ch8.md

 // Exercise 6
 // ==========
 // Write a function that uses checkActive() and showWelcome() to grant access
-// or return the error
+// or return the error.

 var showWelcome = _.compose(_.add( "Welcome "), _.prop('name'))